BibCnrs/BibCnrs/README.md

 make install
 ```

-## Init DB
+## Seed DB

-Warn: `init-db` script will erase all your data from your local database.
+Warn: `seed-db` script will erase all your data from your local database.

 To init your db, you will need :

 - To install [`psql`](https://www.postgresql.org/download/) CLI
 - To copy preprod export to `data/seed.sql`
-- Run `make init-db`
+- Run `make seed-db`

 ## Usage